Key Takeaways

 In the first chapter, people mostly visited websites to read information.
 In the second phase, social platforms took over, and everyone started creating content; however, a few big companies quietly gained control over most of our data.
 Now, a new chapter is being written, and many people refer to it as Web3.

-Web3 isn’t a single app, product, or company.
-Instead, it’s an idea for a different kind of internet, one where users own their digital stuff, communities help run platforms, and data doesn’t live on just one company server, but across many computers working together.
+Web3 is not a single app, product, or company.
+Instead, it is an idea for a different kind of internet, one where users own their digital stuff, communities help run platforms, and data does not live on just one company server, but across many computers working together.

 How the web evolved